-Construction for the Eglinton Crosstown West Extension (ECWE) project has expanded over the spring and summer of 2023, which means trucks, machinery, and equipment are now operating in many areas along the Eglinton Avenue West corridor.
+Construction for the Eglinton Crosstown West Extension (ECWE) project has expanded, which means trucks, machinery, and equipment are now operating in many areas along the Eglinton Avenue West corridor.

 Staff are trained to ensure the safe movement of vehicles and equipment in the area.